 History

-This wreck has been tentatively associated with the British schooner City of Bedford, which - according to local oral tradition - was en route to Esbjerg with a cargo of salpetre, drifted past the island of Amrum in a storm, and capsized in the tidal mudflads on 2nd February 1825.
-The crew drowned and their bodies were buried at the Süderende cemetery on the island of Föhr.
-Some of the loose ship-timbers drifted onto Föhr's beach and were re-used in house construction in Utersum.
+This wreck has been tentatively associated with the British schooner City of Bedford, which - according to local oral tradition - was en route to Esbjerg in Denmark with a cargo of saltpeter and drifted past the island of Amrum in a storm, where she capsized in the tidal mudflads on February 2nd, 1825.
+The crew drowned and their bodies were buried at the cemetary of Süderende on the island of Föhr.
+Some of the loose ship's timbers drifted onto Föhr's beach and were re-used in house constructions in Utersum.

 Description